Jaret Reddick: Jarinus

 Jarinus is a songwriting/production team composed of Reddick and Linus of Hollywood.
-The two have worked together co-writing songs and co-producing Bowling for Soup albums since Sorry for Partyin' (2009), as well as co-founding Crappy Records, and co-producing the People on Vacation EP The Carry On EP (2011).
+The two have worked together co-writing songs and co-producing Bowling for Soup albums since Sorry for Partyin' (2009), as well as co-founding Crappy Records, and co-producing all of People on Vacation's releases.
 In late 2011, Jarinus announced that they would be making their debut album and that they would be seeking funding for recording it through Kickstarter, and have since reached their goal of over $18,000.
 The duo began releasing demo recordings as free downloads, as a "song of the week" promotion, on SoundCloud.
 However, Reddick later stated these songs would not appear on the album.
+The album, titled Rhymes with Vaginus, was released on March 26, 2013, with the only single, "Clear Your Browser History", being released prior on March 7.

+On March 5, 2023, Jarinus released their first single in a decade, titled "Shit, Shower and Shave".

 Crappy Records

 Crappy Records is an independent record label started by Reddick and Linus of Hollywood as a partnership with Oglio Records.
 The label has released albums from Kurt Baker, The Leftovers, Linus of Hollywood, MC Lars, and Skyfox.
+The label has been largely inactive since 2012.